baka-san/baka-san.github.io/_portfolio/not-wikipedia.md

 {% endhighlight %}

 7\.
-Lastly, a user may want to turn off autopay, leading to the cancelation of their account at the end of the billing period.
+Lastly, a user may want to turn off autopay, leading to the cancellation of their account at the end of the billing period.
 This can be done on the user’s homepage.
 Doing so does not cancel the account immediately.
 Rather, Stipe is told to cancel the subscription at the end of the cycle via `at_period_end: true` and ActiveRecord’s `Subscription.autopay` is set to `false` (`subscriptions_controller#turn_off_autopay`).
 Likewise, autopay can be turned on again anytime before the subscription period ends in the same manner (`subscriptions_controller#turn_on_autopay`).
 When it comes time to charge the user again, if `at_period_end` is `true`, the user will not be charged and their subscriptions will be deleted from Stripe and ActiveRecord.

 {% highlight ruby %}
 # app/controllers/subscriptions_controller.rb